aczietlow/drupal-hipchat/README.txt

 accomplish your desired tasks), you can use "global $irc;" to get the actual Net_SmartIRC object that represents the IRC connection.
 Under the most ideal conditions, you'd contribute back a patch to bot.module that'd let you accomplish your needs without using the $irc global.
+Generally speaking, try not to use the $irc global.

+There is another hook available called irc_bot_reply (such that, in our above example, it'd be bot_example_irc_bot_reply()).
+This function allows you to act whenever the bot sends a message.
+Primarily, this was added to allow us to log bot responses in bot_log.module.
+If you use this, be sure NOT to use bot_message() within your implementation, else you'll cause an infinite loop./

 In addition to the actual utility of your module, you also should add a few lines describing how to use your module.
 This is done via Drupal's